ESPRI-Mod/synda/sdt/doc/upgrade_guide.md

 (e.g. openid).

-Note: you can use a diff program to compare post-upgrade configuration files over pre-upgrade configuration files (from the backup).
+Note: you can use a diff program to compare post-upgrade configuration files over backuped pre-upgrade configuration files.